-Of the 9 national parks we visited on our Epic Cross-Country Road Trip, the Grand Canyon ranks… dead last.
+Of the 9 national parks we visited on our two-month-long cross-country road trip, the Grand Canyon ranks… dead last.
 Here are 6 reasons I would (gasp!) skip the Grand Canyon on our next family road trip.

 The Grand Canyon is the jewel of the American National Park system.
 A must-see on every family cross-country road trip.
 But here’s my confession: I just don’t think it’s great for families.